ScottLogic/blog/_posts/2023-09-07-testing-with-intent-a-path-to-embedded-accessibility.md

 There are many reasons why accessibility is an important issue to address.
 But it’s easy to approach accessibility as a feature that will be implemented at some point in the future.
 However, the complexity and cost of this “feature” will grow as other features are completed.
 The necessary work on accessibility becomes harder and harder to prioritise.
 There's always some other pressing commercial concern.
 Most likely, the accessibility “feature” will never get done.

 If we are serious about tackling accessibility, it can’t be an afterthought.
-We need processes in place that support teams in making it a reality from the star—we need to embed accessibility right at the centre of how we deliver software.
+We need processes in place that support teams in making it a reality from the start—we need to embed accessibility right at the centre of how we deliver software.

 ![You're most likely to implement accessibility if you start tackling it at the beggining of a project]({{ site.github.url }}/sgladstone/assets/twi-likelihood-of-implementing-accesibility.png "You're most likely to implement accessibility if you start tackling it at the beggining of a project")

 *This graph is not backed by any data.
 But it highlights the problem with delaying the implementation of accessible design.*

 ## Barrier 2: A Skills Gap